moofik/laravel-resource-extensions/README.md

     return $resource->applyPolicy($resourcePolicy);
  }
 ```

+Note: You can apply multiple policies to one API resource, but be careful.
+Order matters.
+Order of running policies on API resource is the same as an order of applying that policies to that resource,
-### 3) Resource transformers
+#### 3) Resource transformers
 <p>If you need somehow to postprocess resulting array of data either for resource or resource collection you can use resource transformers.
-Given we want to attach "is_offer_made" flag to the resulting resource array based on simple idea "whether user make offer for given repair request": if offer have been made we set flag to true, and false otherwise.
+Imagine we want to attach "is_offer_made" flag to the resulting resource array, based on simple idea "whether user make offer for given repair request": if offer have been made we set flag to true, and false otherwise.
 </p>
 <p>First, we need to create ResourceTransformer subclass that will define our transformer behaviour.</p>